AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/ms-dynamics-odata-configuration.md

 <!--It is recommended to create a copy of the Form Data Model provided with the [!DNL Experience Manager Forms] package and configure data models and services to suit your requirements.
 It will ensure that any future updates to the package do not override your form data model.-->

-Sie können [Konfigurieren der Sendeaktion &quot;Formulardatenmodell&quot;](/help/forms/using-form-data-model.md) für ein adaptives Formular zum Senden von Daten an Microsoft Dynamics OData.
+Sie können [die Formulardatenmodell-Übermittlungsaktion](/help/forms/using-form-data-model.md) für ein adaptives Formular so konfigurieren, dass Daten an Microsoft Dynamics OData gesendet werden.

-Weitere Informationen über die Erstellung und Verwendung des Formulardatenmodells in Unternehmens-Workflows finden Sie unter [Datenintegration](data-integration.md).
+Weitere Informationen über die Erstellung und Verwendung eines Formulardatenmodells in Unternehmens-Workflows finden Sie unter [Datenintegration](data-integration.md).

 ## Ähnliche Artikel